Michelle Fournie

 Cultural Agility Coaching, KAIROS Blanket Exercise, Indigenous Workplace Inclusion Strategies, Community Engagement

-Michelle is the founder of Sacred Four Communications, a practice grounded in relationality, humour, and Indigenous scholarship.
-Named one of Calgary’s Top 40 Under 40, she is widely recognized for her leadership in educational and cultural spaces that center Indigenous students, knowledge keepers, and community voices.
+Michelle is the founder of Sacred Four Communications, a collaborative practice grounded in relationality, humour, and Indigenous scholarship.
+Named one of Calgary’s Top 40 Under 40, she is widely recognized for her gifts in leadership, strategy and facilitation.
 Michelle is a graduate of Mount Royal University’s Public Relations program—where she served as valedictorian—and holds a master’s degree in land-based educational research from the University of Calgary.
-She continues her studies through graduate coursework in Poo’miikapii and Niitsitapiisinni, deepening her understanding of Niitsitapii wellness and worldview.

-Known for her thoughtful and poetic approach to decolonization, Michelle weaves Indigenous storytelling, humour, and ceremony into everything she does.
-Whether through beading, baking cakes, or mentoring youth, she embodies relational practice with joy, humility, and integrity.
+Known for her thoughtful and poetic approach to decolonization, Michelle weaves Indigenous storytelling, humour, and ceremony into her work.
 Her methodology is shaped by a strong circle of mentors, Elders, and young people to whom she remains deeply accountable.

 Michelle has served on the board of the Indigenous Gathering Place Society of Calgary, helping to advance the vision for an Indigenous-led healing and cultural space in the city.
 She and Anne Harding first met as colleagues in 2014, and have since become close friends—walking alongside one another with mutual respect, reciprocity, and a shared commitment to navigating complex systems with courage and compassion.
 Their relationship reflects the very heart of reconciliation: not a destination, but a way of being in relationship, of learning from one another, and of holding space for multiple truths.